wso2/docs-is/en/docs/using-wso2-identity-server/password-patterns.md

     ![password-policies](../../assets/img/using-wso2-identity-server/password-policies.png)

-**Related Links**
+!!! info "Related Links"

     -   To configure a global password policy that applies to all tenants, you can write a custom password policy using the configuration file instead of through the management console.
 For more information, see [Writing a Custom Password Validator](../../using-wso2-identity-server/writing-a-custom-password-validator).
     -   To record user password history, see [Password History Validation](../../using-wso2-identity-server/password-history-validation).